signet-marigold/nixos-config/README.md

 but if you do here are some things to keep in mind:

-1. main user is `anhack` i have plenty of things all over that rely on that. so change that username everywhere; just make sure it matches the primary user when you installed nixos.
+1. main user is `anhack`
+so change that name everywhere; just make sure it matches the primary user when you installed nixos.

-1. **Big Warning** for this one.; if you don't replace `hardware-configuration.nix` in the `hosts` section (you get a fresh one that matches your hardware and install setup at `/etc/nixos/hardware-config.nix`) then you will not be able to load nixos because it will try to use the wrong drives. i have messed that up myself a few times
+1. if you don't replace `hardware-configuration.nix` in the `hosts` section then you will not be able to load nixos because it will try to use the wrong drives. i have messed that up myself a few times

 in the `nixos-config` directory run `sudo nixos-rebuild switch --flake .#<HOST>` e.g. `sudo nixos-rebuild switch --flake .#AT08-OBAMA`

 i've had a few systemd targets fail when installing everything. rerunning the command overcame the error

+oh and set the default channel. fish auto compleations don't work without

+`sudo nix-channel --update nixos`